jrkerns/pylinac/docs/source/starshot_docs.rst

   This check can be skipped but is enabled by default.
 * **Set algorithm starting point** -- Unless the user has manually set the pixel location of the start point, it is automatically found by summing the image along each axis and finding the center of the full-width, 80%-max of each sum.
+The maximum value point is also located.
+Of the two points, the one closest to the center of the image is chosen as the starting point.

 **Analysis**

 * **Extract circle profile** -- A circular profile is extracted from the image centered around the starting point and at the radius given.
 * **Find spokes** -- The circle profile is analyzed for peaks.
-Once the peaks are found, the pixels around the peak are reanalyzed to find the center of the full-width, half-max.
+Optionally, the profile is reanalyzed to find the center of the FWHM.
 An even number of spokes must be found (1 for each side.
 E.g. 3 collimator angles should produce 6 spokes, one for each side of the CAX).
 * **Match peaks** -- Peaks are matched to their counterparts opposite the CAX to compose a line using a simple peak offset.
-* **Find wobble** -- Starting at the initial starting point, an evolutionary gradient method is utilized like this: for a 3x3 matrix around a starting point, the sum of distances to each line is calculated.
-If the center matrix value is not the lowest value (within a tolerance), the calculation is performed again, starting at the point of lowest value of the previous calculation.
-Thusly, the algorithm moves 1 pixel at a time toward a point of minimum distance to all lines.
-Once the nearest pixel is found, the algorithm switches to sub-pixel precision and repeats.
+* **Find wobble** -- Starting at the initial starting point, an evolutionary gradient method is utilized to find the point of minimum distance to all lines.

 **Post-Analysis**

 * **Check if passed** -- Once the wobble is calculated, it is tested against the tolerance given, and passes if below the tolerance.
+If the image carried a pixel/mm conversion ratio, the tolerance and result are in mm, otherwise they will be in pixels.

 .. _star_apidoc: